-“I was able to pre-sell my online course (Female Musician Academy) to 15 people at $290 new students told me that my Fedora school was so beautiful that they could tell the course was going to be amazing.”
+“I was able to pre-sell my online course (Female Musician Academy) to 15 people at $290 new students told me that my Teachable school was so beautiful that they could tell the course was going to be amazing.”

 In your email, be sure to link to your online properties where people can buy your product and make sure you have standout visuals.

-6. Common Questions Email
+6. Common questions email

 What this email does is pretty self-explanatory.
-You’re going to answer the questions your audience might be sending you.
+You’re going to answer the common questions your audience might be sending you.

-Jeff Walker’s email with his Seed Launch program:
+Check out Jeff Walker’s email with his Seed Launch program:

 It’s also a great opportunity to create some social proof.
 After all, if there are common your offer, right?

-7. Closing Email
+7. Closing email

 This is where you’ve got to seal the deal.
 In this email, you’ve got to let people know that the presale is ending and the price of the course is going to go up significantly or the course will close.
 You can use social proof and list how many people signed up to further incentivize those still on the edge.